What to wear?

 Do not count on a sophisticated timing system.
-We recommend you to bring your own timing/GPS watch for back-up timing.
+We recommend you to bring your own timing/GPS watch for exact timing of your run.

 Are there showers at the finish?

 We will try to arrange this.
 Ofcourse if you would like to be sure of a refreshing shower or pool book one of the hotel packages.